 The Best Anti-Aging Secrets Dermatologists Won’t Tell You for Free

-Sure, you know you need to wear sunscreen to prevent skin cancer, but sunscreen is also the number one way to keep your skin looking younger and healthier.
-“The sun emits ultraviolet radiation that damage skin, both the overlying epidermis and the underlying dermis,” explains Jerome Garden, director of the Physicians Laser and Dermatology Institute in Chicago.
+Sunscreen is one of the best weapons when it comes to protecting your skin against skin cancer, and it’s also one of the best ways to keep your skin looking younger and healthier.
+“The sun emits ultraviolet radiation that damages skin, both the overlying epidermis and the underlying dermis,” explains Jerome Garden, MD, a dermatologist, and director of the Physicians Laser and Dermatology Institute in Chicago.
 “In addition to increasing your risk of skin cancer, the sun causes brown spots, red spots, and wrinkles.”
-Find out the 13 sunscreens that top dermatologists love so much they use on themselves.
+Read on to learn why sunscreen should be applied year-round.
+Plus, sunscreens that top dermatologists love so much they use on themselves.

 Expensive products are not always more effective

-While you don’t need to spend a fortune to get a high-quality skin-care product, there is a difference between a brand-name drugstore product and a generic one, according to Joshua Zeichner, MD, director of Cosmetic and Clinical Research in Dermatology at Mount Sinai Hospital in New York City.
+You don’t need to spend a fortune to get a high-quality skincare product, but there is a difference between a brand name drugstore product and a generic one, according to Joshua Zeichner, MD, a dermatologist and director of Cosmetic and Clinical Research in Dermatology at Mount Sinai Hospital in New York City.
 “Many generic products are packaged to look similar to the original, and may even have the same ingredients list, however, the difference is the quality of the ingredients and how they are actually formulated,” he says.
-Here are the 20 drugstore beauty products dermatologists swear by.
+Here are the 9 dermatologist-approved skin care treatments.

 Serums, which are meant to be layered underneath your daily and nightly moisturizer, often are the first skincare products to be skipped.
-But they play an important role in your daily routine.
-“Serums contain a high concentration of active ingredients and are lightweight, so they penetrate deeper into your skin to provide maximum benefits,” says Whitney Bowe, MD, author of The Beauty of Dirty Skin.
+But, they actually play an important role in your daily routine.
+“Serums contain a high concentration of active ingredients and are lightweight, so they penetrate deeper into your skin to provide maximum benefits,” says Whitney Bowe, MD, a dermatologist in New York City and author of The Beauty of Dirty Skin.
 She recommends looking for serums that contain ceramides and amino acids, which help to bolster the skin’s natural barrier, and antioxidants, which protect skin from sun damage and free radicals.
 These are the 11 best serums for all your skin problems.

 “We develop fine lines because of repeated folding of the skin from underlying muscles,” explains Dr. Zeichner.
 “Young, healthy skin has a strong foundation that resists folding and bounces back to its original shape, but, with age, that skin foundation gets weaker.”
 While topical creams will certainly help keep the skin barrier strong, the only way to truly reduce wrinkles is to relax the muscles underneath the skin, according to Dr. Zeichner.